 Addressing depression and anxiety post-stroke is important and can play a major role in the success of therapies and recovery.

-After a stroke, it’s not uncommon for survivors to experience depression or anxiety.
+Anxiety or depression after a stroke is common.
 Not only do the many immediate challenges facing survivors affect their emotional well-being, but physical and chemical changes in the brain can have an impact as well.
 Addressing depression and anxiety post-stroke is important and can play a major role in the success of therapies and recovery.

 Brittny Wannemuehler, R.N., stroke patient navigator for Norton Neuroscience Institute Resource Center, explains some of the mental health challenges and treatments for stroke survivors.